 Under the terms of our 2006 Stock Incentive Plan, the Compensation Committee is authorized to make grants of equity awards, but may delegate this authority as it deems appropriate.
-The committee has delegated authority to the company's Chief Executive Officer to make annual discretionary grants of performance RSUs and RSUs with time-based vesting conditions at a maximum value of \$250,000 in the aggregate and \$30,000 individually, for the purposes of attracting and retaining qualified employees.
-The Compensation Committee has not delegated its authority to make executive equity awards and is solely responsible for determining the size and frequency of all such awards.
+The committee has delegated authority to our CEO to make annual discretionary grants of RSUs with performance-based or time-based vesting conditions to non-executive officers for the purposes of attracting and retaining qualified employees.
+The maximum RSU value that the CEO is authorized to award is \$250,000 in the aggregate and \$30,000 per award.
+The Compensation Committee has not delegated its authority to make executive awards and the committee is solely responsible for determining the size and frequency of all such awards.